LexieLiu19/Info6205-Program-Structure-and-Algorithms/src/main/java/edu/neu/coe/info6205/union_find/Assignment_4_Report.md

 ### 3.1 The relationship between n and the number of connections:

-The relationship between the number of objects (n) and the number of connections required to reduce the number of components from n to 1 can be expressed as **connections = n - 1**.
+Based on my observation, the relationship between the number of objects (n) and the number of connections required to reduce the number of components from n to 1 can be expressed as **connections = n - 1**.
 This conclusion is based on the idea that in a union-find algorithm, each connection between two objects reduces the number of components